-And by moments, I mean unscripted adventures, like the one time I nearly got devoured by an army of rabid goats, or that time when I got detained for drugs in Norway, or even that time when I accidentally ordered raw steak, and that time I lost my friend at a Japanese fire festival.
+I also collect moments not things and by moments, I mean unscripted adventures, like the one time I nearly got devoured by an army of rabid goats, or that time when I got detained for drugs in Norway, or even that time when I accidentally ordered raw steak, and that time I lost my friend at a Japanese fire festival.

+Should you read this blog?
 Whether it’s going on a 3-day micro-adventure or a one-year sabbatical.
 Traveling near or far.
 I hope to awaken the adventurer in you.
 I am not a full-time nomad.
 I go through cycles where I’d work for a year or two and then travel for just as long.
 Seems like a tough feat to accomplish but trust me, if you don’t own much it’s easy to just pack up and go.

+Do I afford to travel?
 I work on contract jobs that last anywhere from 6 months to two years.
 I save money by living a very minimalistic lifestyle.
 I travel cheap and sometimes free by couch surfing and taking on random volunteer projects at workaway.
 Sometimes I get lucky and end up with a remote job that doesn’t require an office.
 Sometimes it’s the combination of living as cheaply as I can, take on freelance work, saving, and working as much as I can.
-Travel is my priority in life.

-Everywhere!
 My bucket list grows larger the more I get out there and explore.
 So come, collect moments with me and join me on my adventures!

 Any questions?
 Email me @ [email protected]